-Cary, NC – This week was much slower with just a few activities.
+Cary, NC – This week was mostly meetings with a couple of events.

 Monday – Preparing for the Week

 Monday I met with the town manager for our weekly one-on-one.
 Topics included a potential bond referendum, downtown businesses, the land development ordinance, the mall site, and the Fenton site.
 Our meeting lasted about 45 minutes.

 Later Monday I met with the Chief Executive Officer of the Economic Development Partnership of North Carolina.
 We talked about several things such as Cary businesses, potential class A office sites, and Cary’s diverse population.
 Our meeting lasted about half an hour.
 Read more

 Cary, NC – The school year is coming to an end but discussions about school policy are ongoing, and experts and elected officials talked about hot topics in education at a recent Cary Chamber of Commerce panel.

 Cary, NC – This week I joined council members, staff, and dozens of business leaders in an inter-city visit to the Dallas, Fort Worth area.
 Our visit included Irving, Fort Worth, and Frisco.
 Read more